Louise Flandrin

 Flandrin was born in Saint-Siméon, Orne, France, on 22 January 1913.
 The commune of her birth merged into the new commune of Passais Villages on New Year’s Day 2016.
 Flandrin never married nor had children.

 Flandrin’s older sister, Yvonne Prodhomme, lived to be 109 years, 133 days old.
 The pair have a combined age of over 219 years, the third-highest in known French history.
 Their younger sister, Simonne Guesdon, died aged 103 years, 268 days.
-The trio have a combined age of over 323 years, currently the second-highest in France.
+The trio have a combined age of over 323 years, the second-highest in France.

 Flandrin has not been recognised by any news outlets; all updates have been provided by French researchers’ correspondence.